Blueberry Lemon Oat Muffins

 6. BAKE on the center rack (at 350 degrees), for 25 to 30 minutes.
 Remove from the oven and allow them to cool on a wire rack.
 Store in a sealed container.

-How To Get Higher Tops on These Muffins?
+How to get Higher Tops on these muffins?

-• Then, reduce the oven temperature to 350 degrees F (176.7 °C), before you bake them.
+• Then, reduce the oven temperature to 350 degrees F (176.7 °C) before you bake them.

 • Next, place the muffin pan on the center rack in your oven.
 This will give them an extra jump-start to make them bake higher in appearance.